 You will find Gortin Glen Forest Park only six miles north of County Tyrone’s largest town, Omagh.
 It is the west entrance to the Sperrin Mountains.
 In the park, you will find a youth campsite and a number of vista parks where motorists can pull into and take in the stunning scenery.
 There are a number of walking trails to enjoy, all marked out with signs from, and back to, the car park.
-There are also designated mountain bike, and equestrian areas.
+There are also designated mountain bike and equestrian areas.

-For children to enjoy, a purpose-built, four-metre-tall, wooden play sculpture was recently built.
+For children to enjoy, a purpose-built, four-meter-tall, wooden play sculpture was recently built.
 The area is also wheelchair-friendly, the play area is surrounded by a boardwalk, and there is an auditorium.
 This area is designed to educate children about the forest and the importance of preserving the environment.

 You can find this Forest Park near Glenpark Road and Lisnaharney Road, Omagh.
-There is a carpark at the park’s entrance (costing £3).
+There is a car park at the park’s entrance (costing £3).

 Wilson Ancestry Home

 Another landmark within the Sperrins that you should visit is the Wilson Ancestry Home.
 It doesn’t look glamorous, but within there you’ll uncover a rich history.
 It is a small thatched cottage, and it was the home of Judge James Wilson.
 Judge James Wilson was the grandfather of Woodrow Wilson, who was the 28th president of the United States of America (USA).
 James Wilson left the small residence in 1807, and inside still lies some of the family furniture, including a portrait of Judge James Wilson over the fireplace.
-The Wilson family still live on the farmland next door.
+The Wilson family still lives on the farmland next door.
 You will find this thatched house at 28 Spout Road, Strabane, County Tyrone.